 NATIONAL MISSING CHILDREN’S DAY HISTORY

 In 1983, President Ronald Reagan proclaimed National Missing Children’s Day recognizing the hundreds of thousands of children who went missing each year.
 Just a few short years before, six-year-old Etan Patz disappeared from his New York City home on his way from the bus to school on May 25, 1979.
-The observance commemorated the date of Etan’s disappearance and honored missing children everywhere.
+The observance commemorated the date of Etan’s disappearance.
+In addition, it also honored missing children everywhere.
 During the time of his disappearance, cases of missing children rarely gained national media attention.
 However, Etan’s case quickly received much coverage.
 Etan’s father, who was a professional photographer, distributed black-and-white photographs of his son to find him.
-The result was a massive search and media attention that focused the public’s attention on the problem of child abductions and the lack of plans to address them.
+As a result, a massive search, along with media attention brought public attention on the problem of child abductions.
+It also brought awareness to the lack of plans to address child abductions.

 May 25th Celebrated (and Not So Celebrated) History